monikastrah/431-2020/classes/class20/README.md

 ## What Should I Be Working On?

 1. [Lab 06](https://github.com/THOMASELOVE/431-2020/blob/master/labs/lab06/lab06.md) is due Monday 2020-11-09 at 9 PM.

+> Patience and perseverance have a magical effect before which difficulties disappear and obstacles vanish. (attributed to John Quincy Adams)

 ## One Last Thing